aayush-kumar-codes/upwork-proposal-bot/README.md

 # Upwork Proposal Bot

-A Slack bot that generates personalized Upwork proposals using AI.
+A bot that generates personalized Upwork proposals using AI.
+Can run as a Slack bot, HTTP API server, or both.

 ## Prerequisites

 - Node.js (v18 or higher)
 - npm or yarn
-- Slack workspace with app permissions
 - OpenAI API key
+- (Optional) Slack workspace with app permissions (if using Slack bot mode)

 ## Installation